How to create a supportive atmosphere for improvising

 Quite a few people say there is a very supportive atmosphere at our workshops, which is very nice of them so thank you very much.
 This is largely due to me being lucky enough to be taught impro by John Cremer, who is great at creating a supportive environment and is probably one of the best teachers of anything I’ve ever met.
 He also gives whole chapters of his book Improv to creating the right environment, I can recommend reading it.If you’re directing a show, teaching a group, running a workshop, or getting some people together to practice, there are some concrete things you can say and do to create a supportive atmosphere where impro flourishes, and you can take responsibility for the atmosphere in the room.

 Get the group together and don’t start talking until you have their attention and they are all present.

 Get everyone to say their name and give them a warm round of applause just for being there, to let them know they are accepted by the group.
 People spend a lot of energy trying to be accepted by the group, so you want to make them feel accepted straight away so they can use that energy on other things.

-Don’t ask what improv people have done before in front of the group (you can do this separately before the workshop if you really want to).
-I found that going around saying what improv people have done does nothing but create a status hierarchy right at the start, which really isn’t helpful.
-The begineers now already feel alienated and inadequate, and the experts put themselves under pressure to be good.
+I don’t always ask what improv people have done before in front of the group.
+I found that going around saying what improv people have done sometimes creates a status hierarchy right at the start, which really isn’t helpful.
+The beginners might feel alienated and inadequate, and the experts put themselves under pressure to be good.
 Instead I find it helpful to say that it doesn’t matter how little or how much impro you’ve done as we’re working on new things together, to try and get people on an equal footing and working together.